aws-samples/backup-recovery-with-aws-backup/README.md

 Make sure you enter the solution home AWS account id for the **AdministratorAccountId** parameter value.

-### Deploy S3 Bucket
+### 2. Deploy S3 Bucket

 An S3 bucket is used by CodeCommit to create the initial CodeCommit repository as well as by CodePipeline as the Artifact store.

-You deploy this S3 bucket using a CloudFormation stack in the home region and account using the following command:
+You deploy this S3 bucket using a CloudFormation stack in the solution home account and solution home region using the following command:

         aws cloudformation create-stack \
         --stack-name "aws-backup-s3-bucket"  \